Radamel Falcao

-Radamel Falcao García Zárate (born 10 February 1986) is a Colombian professional footballer who plays as a forward for La Liga club Rayo Vallecano and the Colombia national team.
-Nicknamed "El Tigre", he is considered one of the best strikers of his generation and one of the greatest Colombian footballers of all time.
+Radamel Falcao García Zárate (born 10 February 1986) is a Colombian professional footballer who plays as a striker.
+Nicknamed "El Tigre" (The Tiger), he is considered one of the greatest Colombian and South American footballers of all time.
+With over 350 goals for club and country, he is the second highest Colombian goalscorer of all time.

-Falcao began his professional career in the Argentinian league in River Plate, where he played with their youth academy from 2001 until 2004 and later won the 2007–08 Clausura tournament.
-In 2009–10, he joined Porto, where he won several trophies, including the UEFA Europa League and Primeira Liga double in 2011.
+Falcao began his professional career in Argentina with River Plate, where he played with their youth academy from 2001 until 2004 and later won the 2007–08 Clausura tournament.
+In 2009–10, he joined Porto, where he won several trophies, including the UEFA Europa League, Taça de Portugal and Primeira Liga treble in 2011.
 In August 2011, Falcao moved to Spanish club Atlético Madrid for a club record €40 million.
-He was integral in the club's 2012 Europa League and Super Cup victories.
-Falcao was also prolific in La Liga during his time with Atlético, being the third-highest goalscorer in 2011–12 and 2012–13, both behind Lionel Messi and Cristiano Ronaldo.
+He was integral in the club's 2012 Europa League and UEFA Super Cup victories as well as their 2013 Copa del Rey final victory over rivals Real Madrid.
+Falcao was also prolific in La Liga during his time with Atlético, being the third-highest goalscorer in 2011–12 and 2012–13, behind both Lionel Messi and Cristiano Ronaldo.

-Widely regarded as one of the best strikers in the world, Falcao controversially signed for newly promoted Ligue 1 side Monaco in 2013 for a club record €60 million, despite interest from top European clubs.
+Regarded at the time as one of the best strikers in the world, Falcao controversially signed for newly promoted Ligue 1 side Monaco in 2013 for a club record €60 million, despite interest from top European clubs.
 In the second half of his debut season, an ACL injury ruled him out for six months; he went on to spend the next two seasons on loan at Premier League clubs Manchester United and Chelsea.
-Rejoining Monaco in the summer of 2016, he regained his best form and led them to their first Ligue 1 title in 17 years.
+Rejoining Monaco in the summer of 2016, he regained his best form finishing as the club's top goalscorer in every competition and captaining them to their first Ligue 1 title in 17 years as well as a UEFA Champions League semi-final.
 Falcao joined Turkish club Galatasaray in 2019, before returning to La Liga in 2021 with Rayo Vallecano.
+Finally, in 2024, Falcao joined Colombian club Millonarios.